HSG-12M: A Large-Scale Benchmark of Spatial Multigraphs from the Energy Spectra of Non-Hermitian Crystals: HSG-12M Dataset Description

 \section{HSG-12M Dataset Description}

 The speed and memory efficiency of Poly2Graph make large-scale spatial multigraph research practical for the first time. \Figref{fig:datasets}\&\ref{fig:datasets2} illustrate the scale of HSG-12M, showing \#graphs vs. \#classes and \#graphs vs. total \#nodes relative to other graph classification datasets.
-To our knowledge, HSG-12M is not only the largest dataset by number of graphs and classes but also the only large-scale spatial multigraph dataset available; moreover, each graph class corresponds a particular physical model in condensed matter physics.
+To our knowledge, HSG-12M is not only the largest dataset by number of graphs and classes but also the only large-scale spatial multigraph dataset available.

+Moreover, each graph class corresponds a particular Hamiltonian family (hopping pattern).
+A well-trained graph neural network could therefore potentially serve as a surrogate model to predict material structure from a desired spectral graph, thereby facilitating inverse design of materials with targeted properties---e.g. design of acoustic metamaterial, electrical circuit, or photonic crystal with desired spectral response.

-In \Tabref{appx:dataset_comparison} we provide a comprehensive comparison with existing graph datasets and benchmarks.
+In \Tabref{tab:dataset_comparison} we provide a comprehensive comparison with existing graph datasets and benchmarks.
 Most prior popular graph-classification datasets are non-spatial, simple graphs.
 A few are spatial, e.g., some superpixels and molecular graphs have node coordinates in 2D / 3D, but their edges remain an abstract connection defined by adjacency.
 HSG-12M uniquely provides \textit{spatial multigraphs}, where the intricate geometric structure of multi-edges carries essential information that cannot be simplified without loss.
-The most relevant resource, OpenStreetMap~\cite{boeing2019} is much smaller, less diverse, and lacks associated ML tasks in comparison.
+The most relevant resource, OpenStreetMap~\citep{boeing2019} is much smaller, less diverse, and lacks associated ML tasks in comparison.

-Furthermore, while temporal graph datasets exist~\cite{huangTemporalGraphBenchmark2023}, they typically focus on node/edge-level tasks or involve small numbers of graphs and classes.
-Our T-HSG-5M represents the first large-scale collection of dynamic spatial graphs, capturing the continuous evolution of spectral graphs over Hamiltonian parameters.
+Furthermore, while temporal graph datasets exist~\citep{huangTemporalGraphBenchmark2023}, they typically focus on node/edge-level tasks or involve small numbers of graphs and classes.
+Our T-HSG-5M represents the first large-scale collection of dynamic graphs for graph-level tasks, capturing the continuous evolution of spectral graphs over Hamiltonian parameters.

 \textbf{Data Format and Accessibility.} To maximize accessibility and flexibility, we release HSG-12M under a permissive \textbf{CC BY 4.0} license.
-The dataset is publicly available via \texttt{Dataverse}~\cite{hsg12m_dataverse}.
+The dataset is publicly available via \texttt{Dataverse}~\citep{hsg12m_dataverse}.
 Users can download the full dataset or select specific subsets using the code provided at \url{https://github.com/sarinstein-yan/HSG-12M}.
+In companion, we release an auxiliary package \texttt{HSG-12M}\footref{pkg:hsg} for effortless data handling, benchmark reproduction, custom featurization and dataset generation, interactive tutorial, and more.